D-haech/skyline-tech/README.md

 # skyline-tech
-The table displays Cohort 21 members records.
+The table displays the approved result of the members of Cohort 21